 9.Always Plan For The Worst And Hope For The Best

-Most of the times your rides will be smooth sailing along the hills but sometimes the bad things happen.
+Most of the time, your rides will be smooth sailing along the hills, but sometimes the bad things happen.
 You should ALWAYS be prepared when it happens.
-In my opinion, this is one of the most important long distance bike riding tips.
-Always carry at least two spares of inner tubes, tire levers, a multi-tool, bike pump, cell phone, ID, and some cash.
-You can alway stash a $20 bill somewhere apart from your money just in case.
+In my opinion, this is one of the most essential long-distance bike riding tips.
+Always carry at least two spares of inner tubes, tire levers, a good multi-tool, reliable bike pump, cell phone, ID, and some cash.
+You can always stash a $20 bill somewhere apart from your money just in case.

-Giving your bike a quick mechanical check before you go for a big ride can save you a lot of troubles.
-First, you have to check your wheels if they are tightened correctly and you can also spin the wheels to see if they spin well and without touching the brake pads.
-After that inspect the tires.
+Giving your bike a quick mechanical check before you go for a big ride can save you a lot of trouble.
+First, you have to check your wheels if they are tightened correctly, and you can also spin the wheels to see if they turn well and without touching the brake pads after that inspect the tires.